rewe-digital-incubator/kata-train-reservation/README.md

 docker-compose up
 ```

+Use the command line option `--build` to make sure the most recent version of the code is used.

-This command will build two docker images, start two docker container and expose the train data service on port `8081` and the booking reference service on port `8082`.
+This command will probably build two docker images, start two docker container and expose the train data service on port `8081` and the booking reference service on port `8082`.

 ### Sample Clients